 Sometimes the reminder of why we celebrate Christmas looks like nothing expected.
 In fact, it may feel like the sting of sin in the midst of dazzling decorations.
 And that’s when we sit in the tension of living in a place that is aching toward reconciliation and restoration.
 Weary souls are still seeking their soul’s worth.

-A week ago, my sister and I embarked on our annual trip to downtown Chicago.
+Two years ago, my sister and I embarked on our annual trip to downtown Chicago.
 We quickly sensed the surreal season offered in light of 2020.
 Sparse streets.
 Closed restaurants.
 And of course masks.
 The paradox of the city’s landscape this time of year always stands out to me.
 Humanity in all it’s broken manifestations, appear scattered about.
 Some hidden better than others.
 All seeking the “thrill of hope.”

 So while taking it all in, I was blindsided by a tresspass of another.
 My wallet was stolen.
 It’s the first time it has happened.
 And the implications of violation and vulnerability hit hard.
 A huge sum of charges to my credit card means a lot of inconvenience to fix it.
 Especially right before Christmas.
 Having to replace my Driver’s License is frustrating.
 It is not how I imagined my 2020 to conclude.